Back

 Open the profile of each SSP company without the domain, and add it

-To set up the Sellers.json correctly on SmartHub, you will need to fill in the fields with your contact details and main company domain.
+To set up the sellers.json correctly on SmartHub, you need to fill in the fields with your contact details and main company domain.

 Fill in the fields with your contact details and company domain

-How to use Sellers.json.
-After the Sellers.json file is downloaded in the settings of Sellers.json it should be placed on the company domain.
+After the file is downloaded, in the settings of sellers.json, it should be placed on the company domain.

 Sellers.json must contain records listed as JSON objects: